karpatkey/kpk-token/README.md

 #### Transfer allowlisting

-When the contract is in paused state the owner may allowlist addresses granting them unrestricted transferring permission by calling the `transferAllowlist` method.
+When the contract is in paused state the owner can allowlist addresses granting them unrestricted transferring permission by calling the `transferAllowlist` method.

 The `transferAllowlisted` method indicates whether an address has been allowlisted or not.